The Career Center at Florida State University wants to assist you throughout your college experience and as you transition to your next phase of life.

 Your engagement on-campus and in the workforce provides both yourself and your colleagues opportunities to develop competencies which appeal to numerous employers.
 As you browse through these compiled resources, reflect on how they may assist you in your efforts to market your diversity and inclusion strengths.

-The Maximizing Your Diversity module has been prepared to allow you to explore how ethnicity, age, sexual orientation or other topics may relate to your career planning.
+The Maximizing Your Diversity Quick Guide has been prepared to allow you to explore how ethnicity, age, sexual orientation or other topics may relate to your career planning.
 Its purpose is to spotlight Career Center resources that might be especially useful in this exploration as it relates to your multiple identities.

 Additional resources include: